sooshin/android-xyz-reader/README.md

 made by [Freepik](http://www.freepik.com) from [www.flaticon.com](www.flaticon.com) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).

+## Video
+I've created a video demonstrating the app.
+Click [here](https://youtu.be/EQR6c5XaQIA) to view the video.

 ## Features
 * Implement the Shared Element Transition
 * Customize the animation using PageTransformer